vikashask/MEAN-Interview-Question/Angular/interview-question.md

 >Try to prevent XSRF attack by restricting the api and use of the app for known or secure environment/browsers.

-### 18.What Are The Advantages Of Using Angular 2 Over Angular 1?
+### What Are The Advantages Of Using Angular 2 Over Angular 1?

     Angular 2 is a platform not only a language:
         Better Speed and Performance: No $Scope in Angular 2, AOT